PhysiCell-Tools/python-loader/man/docstring/pcdl_get_anndata.md

                         float and int will be handled as numeric, bool as Boolean, and str as categorical data. default is an empty string.
-  --microenv MICROENV   should the microenvironment be extracted? setting
+  --microenv MICROENV   should the microenvironment be extracted and loaded
-                        microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py
+                        into the anndata object? setting microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py script. default is True.
+  --graph GRAPH         should neighbor graph and attach graph be extracted
-                        script. default is True.
+                        and loaded into the anndata object? default is True.
   --settingxml SETTINGXML
                         from which settings.xml should the cell type ID label mapping be extracted? set to None or False if the xml